Family and Consumer Sciences Courses

 FCS 410 - Advanced Nutrition

-Impact of food, nutrition, and lifestyle choices on performances, disease prevention, and health; biochemistry of energy and nutrient utilization in relation to human biological functions; interpretation of literature; current information technologies.
-Prerequisite: CHM 150, 160; BIO 200, 205; FCS 306; Grade of B or better in FCS 303.
-Corequisite: FCS 307.
+Impact of food, nutrition, and lifestyle choices on performance, disease prevention, and health; biochemistry of energy and nutrient utilization in relation to human biological functions; interpretation of literature; current information technologies.
+Prerequisites: CHM 150, 160; BIO 200, 205; FCS 307; B in FCS 303.

 FCS 433 - Issues & Trends in Apparel & Textiles